DailyInvestors/Network_Repairs/UltimateSpy/✨README.md

-✨👀 To check the logs for our agent.
+✨ 👀 To check the logs for our agent.
 There are several different ways we can go about viewing the data.

-1.ls -l /var/log/system_monitoring_agent/
+1. ls -l /var/log/system_monitoring_agent/

 2.sudo tail -f /var/log/system_monitoring_agent/ufw_log_monitor.log